 Instead: Place your phone somewhere you can’t see it.
 Preferably somewhere you can’t reach it either.
 Unless I’m scheduled to take a call or am expecting one, I hide my phone behind my computer or in another room.
 My productivity always skyrockets (If you do this, make sure you keep your phone on silent and remember where you hide it—that second part is important).

 6. Don’t Multitask So Much

 I know, “rockstar multitasker” is in almost every DPM job description.
-And it’s true, to manage multiple projects, reports and clients, you do need to be able to multitask.
-But that doesn’t mean it’s how you you’ll do your best work.
+And it’s true, to manage multiple projects, reports, and clients, you do need to be able to multitask.
+But that doesn’t mean it’s how you’ll do your best work.
 Juggling tasks has a cost, and that cost is usually our focus and ability to perform well.

 Instead: Prioritize your tasks for the days.
 Then systematically work through them, focusing on one at a time.
 Use the tips above—like closing slack and email—to ward off unnecessary multi-tasking.

 If you need help prioritizing, check out the Eisenhower matrix.
 It’s not the only way you can prioritize, but its simplicity makes it my favorite.